-(1 Samuel 1:20) It came about in due time, after Hannah had conceived, that she gave birth to a son; and she named him Samuel, saying, "Because I have asked him of the LORD."
+(1 Samuel 1:20) So in the course of time Hannah became pregnant and gave birth to a son.
+She named him Samuel, saying, "Because I asked the LORD for him."

 The name "Samuel" means "God heard."
 Hannah asked the LORD for Samuel; God heard her prayer; and after Samuel's birth, Hannah kept her vow to the LORD.
 Though we find it a deep mystery, the Spirit of the LORD inspired Hannah to pray as she did, where she did, when she did, and with perfect timing the LORD answered her prayer so Samuel would be ready to serve the LORD as prophet, priest, and judge at the right time.
 When Samuel was about three years old, having been weaned, Hannah took him to Shiloh where he grew up and learned to be a priest under the supervision of Eli.
 Each year, when they returned to Shiloh for their yearly sacrifice, Hannah would take a robe to Samuel.
 After Eli saw her selfless dedication to the LORD and her son, Eli prayed that she would have more children, and Hannah conceived and bore three sons and two daughters.
 "The boy Samuel grew up in the presence of the LORD" (1 Samuel 2:21).